The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ## Rotation & Looping

 Samurai’s high potency rotation revolves around executing our biggest cooldown abilities as soon as they are available to ensure that we use all the available charges of each skill, as well as to ensure buff uptime in order to never drop Higanbana.
-To do so, we use what is referred to as a ‘looping’ rotation, where the order of skills repeats every 120s after the opener.
+To do so, we use what is referred to as a "looping" rotation, where the order of skills repeats every 120s after the opener.
 This looping rotation is separated into three distinct parts: the opener, the cooldown phase, and the burst phase.

 In the opener, we use Meikyo Shisui before pulling the boss in order to have it up on pull to use Gekko and Kasha and apply our buffs as fast as possible.
 We then immediately use all of our large cooldown abilities (Senei, Ikishoten, both our Tsubame Gaeshi charges, and our second Meikyo Shisui charge) to get their cooldowns rolling.